JAF Grand Prix

 - March 722 (Hiromu Tanaka): Heroes Racing Corporation run a brand new red March 722 for Hiromu Tanaka in Japanese F2 in 1972 (with a Mitsubishi Colt R39B engine) and then for Motoharu Kurosawa (with a BMW engine) in 1973.
 The car returned to the team in 1975 and 1976 for Naoki Nagasaka.

 - Brabham BT30 (Hiroshi Fushida): At the Japanese Grand Prix on 3 May 1971, Hiroshi Kazato raced a Brabham BT30 fitted with a Mitsubishi Colt R39B 2-litre 4-cylinder engine.
-The identity of the BT30 was not been determined.
-Two years later, at the Singapore Grand Prix on 22 Apr 1973, Kiyoshi Misaki raced the "ex-Kazato" Brabham now powered by a Toyota Celica twin-cam engine.
-Nothing more known.
+The identity of the BT30 has not been determined.
+Two years later, at the Singapore Grand Prix on 22 Apr 1973, Kiyoshi Misaki raced the "ex-Kazato" Brabham now powered by a Toyota Celica twin-cam engine, and was a regular entry in Southeast Asian events through 1973 and 1974, up to Macau in November 1974.
+Misaki appeared at Macau in 1975 in what was described as a BT40, but could well be the same car.
+He then raced a BT36 at events in Japan in 1976 and 1977, and it is again possible that this BT36 was his old BT30.
+Subsequent history unknown.

 - Lotus 69 [69.F2.2] (Norimitsu Urushihara): New to Tetsu Ikuzawa and raced in F2 in 1970.
 What happened to this car in 1971 is something of a puzzle.
 In January, it was advertised by Jim Gleave's MRE (Bourne End, Bucks) and in March 1971, Ikuzawa was said by Autosport to have "sold his 69 of last year to an Irishman and replaced it with a new one".
 The first F2 report said his 1970 car had gone to John Pollock, and he did race a Lotus 69 in 1971, but it was said to be a 1971 car, and a later advert revealed that it was the ex-Rollinson 1971 car.
 Ikuzawa actually sold his 1970 Lotus 69 to Norimitsu Urushihara, who raced an "ex-Ikuzawa" Lotus 69 in Japan in 1971 and 1972.
 The car was later found in storage by Ikuzawa, who had the car immaculately restored.
 It is on display in his magnificent collection of racing cars in Japan.